goetzrobin/spartan/CONTRIBUTING.md

 ### Build

-SPARTAN uses [Nx](https://nx.dev) for builds.
+spartan uses [Nx](https://nx.dev) for builds.
 To build all projects locally, run the following command from the root
 folder:

 ```shell